JimtotheB/resume/Readme.md

 ### Install

-To view a copy of my resume in its most pristine state simply...
+To view a copy of my resume in its most pristine state simply....

 ```shell
 # local install